Keystone for Other Services¶

 Picking the version¶

-The token format is the same (the token doesn’t contain any info about the hierarchy).
-If the service needs to know the hierarchy it will have to use the v3 API to fetch the hierarchy.
+Tokens scoped to projects in a hierarchical structure won’t contain information about the hierarchy in the token response.
+If the service needs to know the hierarchy it should use the v3 API to fetch the hierarchy.